Allied Museum

 The Allied Museum (AlliiertenMuseum) is a museum in Berlin.
-It documents the political history and the military commitments and roles of the Western Allies (US, France and Britain) in Germany – particularly Berlin – between 1945 and 1994 and their contribution to liberty in Berlin during the Cold War era.
+It documents the political history and the military commitments and roles of the Western Allies (US, France and the United Kingdom) in Germany – particularly Berlin – between 1945 and 1994 and their contribution to liberty in Berlin during the Cold War era.

 Location: American Sector

 The museum is located on Clayallee, an arterial road named after General Lucius D. Clay (1898–1978), in the Dahlem quarter of the southwestern Steglitz-Zehlendorf borough.
 Until German reunification in 1990, the area was located in the American sector of postwar West Berlin.
 The buildings near the US Army headquarters then housed an American movie theater, called Outpost, and the Nicholson Memorial Library.
 The museum was inaugurated in 1998, on the fiftieth anniversary of the Berlin airlift, in the presence of Chancellor Helmut Kohl.
 Entrance is free.

 Since the closure of Berlin Tempelhof Airport in 2008, the Allied Museum has announced its interest in relocating to the old airport at some point.